 The Camino Primitivo has a relatively good network of albergues distributed along the road in comfortable intervals allowing you to stay in pilgrim-only accommodation almost at all times.
 In general, the albergues are in good condition.
 Also, you might come across albergues located in villages without services, so always check and plan ahead, so you do not find yourself without dinner.

 Besides the breathtaking mountainous sceneries, there are more than enough historical jewels on the way.
-Right at the very beginning, in Oviedo, do not miss the famous cathedral Cámara Santa as well as the three churches from the pre-Romanesque period at the outskirts of the city: San Julián de Los Prados, San Miguel de Lillo, and Santa Maria del Naranco.
-Monastery ruins in Cornellana and Obona are also worth a peak.
+Right at the very beginning, in Oviedo, do not miss the famous cathedral Cámara Santa as well as the three churches from the pre-Romanesque period on the outskirts of the city: San Julián de Los Prados, San Miguel de Lillo, and Santa Maria del Naranco.
+Monastery ruins in Cornellana and Obona are also worth a visit.

-Best Guide Books for the Camino Primitivo
+What is the Best Guide Books for the Camino Primitivo

 Read the packing list page for a full list of gear.